 Oral consumption will offer the lowest amount of CBD to your bloodstream than any other method, but it also has some of the longest-lasting effects.

 Sublingual products include oils, lozenges, and sprays that you put under your tongue.

 Underneath the tongue is the mucous membrane, which covers connective tissue containing many capillaries.

 The capillaries absorb the substance into the bloodstream, bypassing the metabolism of the digestive system, which contributes to the low bioavailability of oral CBD.

-Sublingual bioavailability is believed to be around 12-35% according to a study, which is another wide range but indicates a much more reliable method than taking CBD orally.
+Sublingual bioavailability is believed to be around 12-35% according to a study, which is another wide range but indicates sublingual products offer a more reliable absorption rate than taking CBD orally.

 Inhaling CBD may be the best way to take the cannabinoid regarding bioavailability.